coditva/docker_private_network/README.md

 This is an example of a private network on multiple machines which can only be accessed inside a docker container.

 ## What is what
-- A server docker file to create an Apache HTTP server on the local network.
+- `server/Dockerfile` - create an Apache HTTP server on the local network.
-- A client docker file to create clients to connect to the Apache server.
+- `client/Dockerfile` - create clients to connect to the Apache server.
+- `server/public-html/*` - html pages to be served

 ## How to